Most respondents rank the facilities as above average.

 The faculty, admissions committee and the current students were fabulous and extremely nice!
 Curriculum has a very innovative aspect where it puts you in a group with students from other health disciplines and assigns you to work with a patient who has a chronic illness.
 This definitely exposes you to more patient care starting year 1!
 The atmosphere of the school and city were very lively.
 Food and restaurants at every corner.
 Everything is walking distance!
 Guaranteed on-campus housing for first year students!

-Applicants commonly expressed concerns about disorganization during the interview process, lack of emphasis on research opportunities, high tuition costs, and inadequate or incomplete campus tours.
-Suggestions included providing clearer instructions, offering more in-depth tours of facilities, and addressing issues related to campus amenities and affordability.
+Applicants commonly expressed concerns about disorganization during their visit, lack of emphasis on research opportunities, high tuition costs, inadequate campus tours, and outdated facilities.
+Suggestions included providing clearer instructions, more thorough tours including dorms and facilities, and addressing concerns about academic and campus resources.

 It felt a little disorganized and we didn't have an itinerary for the day or a folder to look through so it was a little awkward during the introduction and powerpoint presentation!